 Senior Sam Meeks added 12 points, junior Evan Peters scored eight and senior Cole Kelly notched seven points and 10 rebounds in the win.

 Junior Brian Stuart poured in 18 points and pulled down six boards to help the Lancers battle past the Lions for an opening-night win.
 Sophomore Nate Williams added 11 points and senior Alex Leiba contributed eight points, seven rebounds and five blocked shots.

 Stuart scored the first six points of the fourth quarter to break a 34-34 deadlock and senior Kevin Greene hit a deep three-pointer to break a 42-42 tie and give St. John Vianney the lead for good.

 Sophomore Matt Kenny led Middletown North with a game-high 22 points.

 Class B Central

-Junior Quentin Godfrey led Keansburg with 16 points.
+Junior Davon Jackson led Keansburg with a game-high 16 points.

 Class B South